apache/cordova-docs/docs/ko/edge/index.md

 * * *

-license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements. 저작권에 대한 추가 정보를 보려면 NOTICE 파일을 보십시오.
-ASF는 이 파일을 아파치 라이센스 2.0 (이하 "라이센스") 하에 배포합니다. 라이센스에 허가되지 않은 용도로는 이 파일을 사용하실 수 없습니다.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
+See the NOTICE file distributed with this work for additional information regarding copyright ownership.
+The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0